csirtgadgets/massive-octo-spice/README.md

 * tokens (apikeys) support is not yet built in
 * feed generation support is not yet built in
 * "smrt analytics" (eg: FQDN resolution, etc) is not yet built in, and will likely move from cif-smrt to a publishing pipeline hanging off cif-router.
+* currently, only some of the simplier feeds have been converted (mostly simple text parsing stuff), xml, json and other complex feeds have yet to be integrated.

 Platform Requirements
 ===